 The most important thing a hospital can do is save a patient's life.
 Although it is impossible to eliminate all risks of death and complications, especially for seriously ill patients, risks can be reduced by choosing a hospital with a lower mortality rate and/or a higher long-term survival or success rate.
-Stanford Hospital & Clinics has initiated several programs to increase the survival rate for patients.
+Stanford Health Care has initiated several programs to increase the survival rate for patients.

 Promoting hand hygiene